b1ueb1ues/dl/README.md

 - pin - the moment when think() been called
 - cb - callback
 - spd - speed
-- acl - access control list (not really, just a DSL for specifying adventurer behavior)
+- acl - access control list (not really, just a DSL for specifying adventurer behavior, like apl in wow simc)
 - dmg - damage
 - wt - weapon type
 - slots.c - character